 There are some testing methods the laboratory does not perform.
-Examples include Trace Evidence Analysis (including hair comparisons), Shoe Print Comparisons, Toxicology (except blood alcohol), GSR Kit (hands) Analysis, and Questioned Document Examinations.
+Examples include Trace Evidence Analysis (including hair comparisons), Shoe Print Comparisons, Mitochondrial DNA Testing, Y-STR DNA testing, Mini STR DNA Testing, Toxicology (except blood alcohol), GSR Kit (hands) Analysis, and Questioned Document Examinations.
 If these types of examinations are desired, the laboratory may be able to assist internal customers in packaging and shipping the evidence to a laboratory that provides the services needed.
 It will be the responsibility of the customer to provide the appropriate submission forms and funding codes for the services being requested.
 For external customers, the laboratory will release the evidence back to the customer and provide guidance as needed.